 31. Symbol

-The symbol is one of the principal elements of drama.
+Symbol is one of the principal elements of drama.
 The use of symbols in dramatic performance can be one of the simplest and also most complicated of all techniques.
 Symbolism implies a greater meaning than the literal suggestion.
 Props are the easiest to work with because objects in everyday life often become symbols in society.
 Symbols can also be found in the use of colour.
 We often symbolise purple with royalty, red with anger or desire, black with evil and darkness, or white with purity and innocence.

 Colour association can be worthwhile symbols with costumes, sets, and props.
 But the most sophisticated use of symbols occurs with the application of gesture and movement.
 A particular gesture performed by a character early in performance can be repeated in another context and have a very different meaning.
 Used only once, a gesture can also be a powerful symbol.
-All of these examples can be combined for an even better effect.
+All of these examples can be combined for an even complex effect.

 32. Tension